-Ms. Moore reads dozens of new nonfiction picture books each year, and chooses about 10 to share with grade 2 during second trimester.
+Ms. Moore reads dozens of new nonfiction picture books each year, and chooses several to share with grades 2 and 3 during second trimester.
 While she reads, the students take notes on a graphic organizer that matches the text's structure (e.g., description, problem/solution, or sequence).

 After each readaloud, the students discuss what they liked, what they didn't like, and whether the book should remain in the running.
 We are focusing on the "Delight" factor of the "Three Ds" developed by Melody Allen (and shared with me by colleague Steph Mills): can the reader tell that the author is passionate about the subject? is the book written in a lively, engaging style? are explanations clear?
 We also discuss one of the "Design" factor questions: do the graphics/illustrations help further explain the facts?